 It doesn’t matter if you have the best cleaning kit in the world with all the fancy tools and equipment, if you don’t have a good assortment of cleaning patches then you won’t be doing the bore of your firearm any good.
 While there are a few workarounds that will allow you to get your gun clean without the use of patches, there isn’t a single product out there that is as versatile and effective as a good old cotton cleaning patch.
 They scrub your barrel, apply the solvent, soak up the dissolved fouling, and apply a final coat of oil.
 At first glance, a cleaning patch doesn’t look very complex, but there is far more to it than what meets the eye.
-If you want to learn more about how to select the best cleaning patches for you, then keep reading!
+If you want to learn more about how to select the best cleaning patches in 2023 for you, then keep reading!

 Short On Time?
 Here Is The Bullet List